lowrycito/handbook/pages/study-manual-general-handbook-18-priesthood-ordinances-and-blessings.md

 If the brother is found worthy in an interview, a member of the bishopric presents him for sustaining in sacrament meeting (see [18.10.3](/study/manual/general-handbook/18-priesthood-ordinances-and-blessings?lang=eng&id=title_number64-p286#title_number64 "/study/manual/general-handbook/18-priesthood-ordinances-and-blessings?lang=eng&id=title_number64-p286#title_number64")).

 For information about ordaining recently baptized brethren, see [38.2.9.1](/study/manual/general-handbook/38-church-policies-and-guidelines?lang=eng&id=title_number271-p2815#title_number271 "/study/manual/general-handbook/38-church-policies-and-guidelines?lang=eng&id=title_number271-p2815#title_number271").

+18.10.3

+### Presenting a Member to Be Sustained before He Is Ordained

 After a brother has been interviewed and found worthy to be ordained to a priesthood office, he is presented for sustaining (see [Doctrine and Covenants 20:65, 67](/study/scriptures/dc-testament/dc/20?lang=eng&id=p65,67#p65 "/study/scriptures/dc-testament/dc/20?lang=eng&id=p65,67#p65")).
 Brethren to be ordained elders or high priests are presented by a stake presidency member in the general session of stake conference (see [6.3](/study/manual/general-handbook/6-stake-leadership?lang=eng&id=title_number15-p164#title_number15 "/study/manual/general-handbook/6-stake-leadership?lang=eng&id=title_number15-p164#title_number15") for instructions for district presidents).
 Brethren to be ordained deacons, teachers, or priests are presented by a bishopric member in sacrament meeting.